|

 Professor Bryan F. Le Beau is a member of the Department of History at Creighton

 University, a Jesuit institution.
-He earned his Ph.D. in the History of American Civilization from New York University before joining the faculty at Creighton in 1983.
 His research and teaching interests are in pre-Civil War United States cultural, especially religious,

 history, on which he has published widely.
 Le Beau talks about a fake document called The Carey